Unbabel/word-level-qe-corpus-builder/README.md

     ./external_tools/tercom-0.7.25/tercom.7.25.jar

-## Generating the first version of the tags
+## Training Fast Align

 To train fast align in any new corpus, call directly the script `train_fast_align.sh` inside `tools`:

     bash tools/train_fast_align.sh source.txt target.txt temp-dir/ models/src-tgt/

-The files `source.txt` and `target.txt` must be text files with aligned sentences, one per line.
+The files `source.txt` and `target.txt` must be large text files with aligned sentences, one per line.
 This script will create the input to fast align in the temporary directory and save the trained model in the given models directory.

 ### WMT 2017 example